 It’s the year 2000 and your computer is way too slow to load

 a single image properly…that is, if it even loads at all.
+The internet was primitive back then.
 Meanwhile, millions

 of fans are frantically typing ‘J-Lo green dress’ into search engines